Why Slack Chatbots Are Transforming Internal Support

 - The bot provides a conversational front end to your existing infrastructure

 This integration approach via Conferbot's API layer ensures the Slack bot enhances your support ecosystem rather than creating a siloed experience.
+For a detailed comparison of IT service management platforms and how chatbots complement them, G2's ITSM tool rankings provide useful context for platform selection.

 Measuring the ROI of Your Slack Support Bot